pymc-devs/pymc-examples/myst_nbs/mixture_models/dependent_density_regression.myst.md

     w = pm.Deterministic("w", stick_breaking(v), dims=["N", "K"])
 ```

-We have defined `x` as a `pm.Data` container in order to use `PyMC3`'s posterior prediction capabilities later.
+We have defined `x` as a `pm.Data` container in order to use `PyMC`'s posterior prediction capabilities later.

-While the dependent density regression model theoretically has infinitely many components, we must truncate the model to finitely many components (in this case, twenty) in order to express it using `PyMC3`.
+While the dependent density regression model theoretically has infinitely many components, we must truncate the model to finitely many components (in this case, twenty) in order to express it using `PyMC`.
 After sampling from the model, we will verify that truncation did not unduly influence our results.

 Since the LIDAR data seems to have several linear components, we use the linear models